forwardemail/forwardemail.net/app/views/faq/index.md

 ## Do you support MTA-STS

 Yes, as of March 2, 2023 we support [MTA-STS](https://www.hardenize.com/blog/mta-sts).
 You can use [this template](https://github.com/jpawlowski/mta-sts.template) if you wish to enable it on your domain.

+Our configuration can be found publicly on GitHub at <https://github.com/forwardemail/mta-sts.forwardemail.net>.

 ## Do you support email best practices